 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Kadant Inc. (KAI) and Columbus McKinnon Corporation (CMCO) based on the most recent financial data.
+Below is a comparison of key strengths and weaknesses for Kadant Inc. (KAI) and Columbus McKinnon Corporation (CMCO) based on recent financial and operational data.

 |---|---|---|